| Title: | Modeling Species Distributions in Three Dimensions |

 salinity, temperature, etc.) with x, y, and z coordinates.
 The

-should be organized so that each
+measurements in the data.frame should be organized so that each

 column is a depth slice, increasing in depth from left to right.
 The